Carothers equation: Related equations

 The last equation shows that the maximum value of the Đ is 2, which occurs at a monomer conversion of 100% (or p = 1).
 This is true for step-growth polymerization of linear polymers.
 For chain-growth polymerization or for branched polymers, the Đ can be much higher.

-In practice the average length of the polymer chain is limited by such things as the purity of the reactants, the absence of any side reactions (i.e. high yield), and the viscosity of the medium.
+In practice the average length of the polymer chain is limited by such things as the purity of the reactants, the presence of any side reactions (which lower the yield), and the viscosity of the medium.